 At Paramount Power Systems, we understand that a residential generator of the right size will run more efficiently than one that is either too large or too small.
 Please launch our sizing calculator to estimate your generator size requirement.
 Enter the square footage of your home and select which appliances you would like to run during a power outage.
 You can add or remove significant and occasional appliances to see how it impacts the suggested generator size.

 Your home is a busy place.
 And a commercial-grade Kohler® automatic home generator keeps that rhythm going by providing dependable protection during unexpected power outages.
-Available with 8.5 kW to 100 kW output capabilities, Kohler® home generators provide worry-free emergency power to support your electrical needs for days, or even weeks.
+Available from 10 kW to 150 kW+ output capabilities, Kohler® home generators provide worry-free emergency power to support your electrical needs for days, or even weeks.
 Clean, quiet, automatic backup power - just what your family needs to be safe and comfortable.

 Please click here to view all the different models.